nasuni-labs/nasuni-dashboards/README.md

 1. Log in to the Nasuni Management Console.

-2. Click Console Settings in the top bar.
+2. Click "Console Settings" in the top bar.

-3. Click SNMP Monitoring on the left-hand menu under Console Settings.
+3. Click "SNMP Monitoring" on the left-hand menu under "Console Settings".

 4. Make sure that Enable v1,v2c Support is set to On.